rudrakshkapil/Integrated-RGB-Thermal-Orthomosaicing/README.md

 ## Run Locally (Windows)
-This code is implemented in Python, and uses several other repositories, which have been cloned already into the repository.
-These are (1) DJI Thermal SDK, (2) OpenDroneMap, (3) R version 4.2.1
+This code is implemented in Python, and uses several other repositories/tools, which have been cloned already into the repository.
+These are (1) [DJI Thermal SDK](https://www.dji.com/ca/downloads/softwares/dji-thermal-sdk), (2) [OpenDroneMap](https://opendronemap.org/), (3) [R version 4.2.1](https://www.r-project.org/), and (4) [Bidirectional UTM-WGS84 converter for python](https://github.com/Turbo87/utm).
-Other dependencies are installed during step 2 below using Anaconda.
+Other required dependencies are installed during step 2 below using Anaconda.

 1. Clone the project, enter directory